rseanhall/sdk-api/sdk-api-src/content/processthreadsapi/nf-processthreadsapi-createprocessw.md

 ### -param lpEnvironment [in, optional]

-A pointer to the environment block for the new process.
+A pointer to the <a href="/windows/win32/procthread/environment-variables">environment block</a> for the new process.
 If this parameter is <b>NULL</b>, the new process uses the environment of the calling process.

 An environment block consists of a null-terminated block of null-terminated strings.
 Each string is in the following form: